-George Ullyatt - a Hockey Manitoba Honourary Life Member and served as Hockey Manitoba President from 1995 - 2001.
+George Ulyatt - a Hockey Manitoba Honourary Life Member and served as Hockey Manitoba President from 1995 - 2001.
+George was awarded the Hockey Canada Order of Merit in 2006.

 George contributed in so many ways to the growth, delivery, and administration of hockey in our province and was a leader and a role model for countless volunteers.